Forward Deployed Design

 The Divergence

 The FDE model's divergence from its claimed military heritage reflects a broader pattern.
 The US Department of Defense's own acquisition reform, as Hobson (2023) documents, was driven by a "particularly keen focus on engaging with, and emulating, the apparent agility, speed and boldness of private sector innovation - especially that of 'move fast and break stuff' start-up culture, Silicon Valley and Venture Capital" (p.
 85).
 The FDE model emerged from this nexus, and it carries the same selective inheritance: speed, iteration, customer proximity, outcome focus - the bits that suit a commercial software company - while leaving behind deliberation, representation, reflection, and shared mental models.
 Bailey (2021) identifies the same logic operating in UK public sector design, where speed "is reflected in the nomenclature - 'rapid' prototyping, lateral thinking 'sprints', hackdays and 'jams'" and design "proposes itself as a light-footed and entrepreneurial catalyst of change" in contrast to "the supposed inertia of the bureaucratic machine" (p.
 179).
 As Holliday (2022) warns, the technology and innovation mantra of "move fast and break things" risks genuinely bad outcomes in public service contexts, where the consequences of building the wrong thing fall on people who depend on services they didn't choose (p.
-15).
+15) rather than one they can find an alternative to.

 Part of the divergence is the nature of the product itself.
 The vendor's platforms are "ontology-oriented" in their language: they model the customer's world in software.
 As Palantir (2024) describe it, the ontology is "a technical solution to this linguistic challenge: instead of treating each different interface as a distinct language, an ontology represents a single language capable of being expressed in graphical, verbal and programmatic forms".
 The vendor's instinct is to build rather than to discuss; to model the customer's world directly in the platform's own object and conceptual structures rather than to develop shared representations that might precede or challenge those structures.
-From the vendor's perspective, why spend time drawing a systems map or debating what the right solution might be when you can build a working version shaped by - and, crucially, constained to - what the platform already supports?
+From the vendor's perspective, why spend time drawing a systems map or debating what the right solution might be when you can build a working version shaped by - and, crucially, constrained to - what the platform already supports?

 Contrast with GDS and Agile Approaches